dsancheznet/pysonoff/README.md

 ![Main Interface Data Name](Interface3c.png)

 The name of the device.
-If a device has more than one output, it appears as a depolyable node, whose outlets are numbered from 0 to X. For each outlet, a name can be defined in the eWeLink app but these names are not transmitted to the cloud.
+If a device has more than one output, it appears as a depolyable node whose outlets are numbered from 0 to X. For each outlet, a name can be defined in the eWeLink app but these names are not transmitted to the cloud.
 This is the reason why you will only have generic names as child nodes.

 The next field is the ID of the device.
 This number does only matter for internal processing.
 It is a unique number to identify the device in your network.